GpuZelenograd/memtest_vulkan/Readme.md

 * Other critical errors inside memory chips or memory controller.
 This gives normal distributions for TogglCnt, but for 1sInValu the distribution may be different - since critical internal errors may be reported by some fixed patterns (0x00000000, 0xFFFFFFFF - for some EDC problems, 0x0BADAC?? - for some NVIDIA problems).
 * Memory errors in the areas where error counts are stored)) This often shows as millions of errors in all table entries, typically with the total errors greater than tested memory size.
 Such results are numerically garbage, but means that the gpu/memory is really mostly non-functional.
 * The errors in GPU during calculation of addresses and desired values or in value comparison.
 This can lead to any pattern of reporting at all, since the logic of a program is broken.

+### Ortogonal classification by "when things have gone wrong"
+* the simplest situation is "errors appears immediately when GPU+memory operates at given frequency" - for it errors are reported nearly immediately.
+* sometimes the system works fine at room temperature but after getting hot due to continuous load the errors are coming.
+To catch such errors some pre-heat time is needed, the 5-6 minutes of standard test are designed exactly to wait for acheiving higher temperatures.
+* the rare-occuring errors.
+When hardware is working near its limits the errors can preent but be fairly rare or depend on the outer factors like "electrical power network noise caused by powering on a drill in a nearby office"